Mark Davisprofiles anti-Islam Dutch politician Geert Wilders, who'scome from the fringe to haveadeciding vote over who governs the Netherlands.

 Wilders is not just an international target, he is looking for an international audience as well.

 Wilders has just announced he is forming a worldwide anti-Islamic organisation - visiting all Western countries, including Australia, to establish local chapters.
-This presentation to the
+This presentation to the Florida Security Council is his standard fare - part speech, part slide night.

 In the weeks ahead, Wilders will be sworn into government, face a criminal trial and head to New York on September 11 to oppose the building of a mosque near the World Trade Centre.